Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can purchase both of these separately from different providers, but we think one of the best moves you can make here is to opt for Bluehost, where you can combine the two.

 Bluehost not only makes things as simple as possible with the installation of WordPress, but you also get a free domain name for the first year.
-It’s hard to argue with that, although if you’re looking for another excellent hosting service, we also recommend Hostinger.

 Let’s start by navigating to Bluehost’s homepage.